hsf-training/hsf-training-singularity-webpage/_episodes/09-instances.md

 c.Draw()
 ```

-The bottom line: with any Jupyter notebook that you write, can provide a Singularity definition file that will
+The bottom line: with any Jupyter notebook that you write, can provide a Singularity image that will
 set the environment required for execute the cells.
 It doesn't matter if yourself or someone else comes in one, five,
 ten years, your code will work independently of the software available in your computer as far as Singularity/Apptainer
 is available!

 > ## A Jupyter notebook with Uproot available
 >
-> Can you setup a Jupyter notebook server with Uproot available in Singularity?
+> Can you setup a Jupyter notebook server with [Uproot](https://uproot.readthedocs.io/en/latest/index.html) available in Singularity?
+>
+> Hint: Uproot can be installed using `pip`.
 >
 > > ## Solution
 > >